 UPC has a wide variety of musical groups that lead in worship at least once a month, including NewSong contemporary worship band, Chancel Adult Choir, a children’s Little Ringers Bell Choir, Adult Bell Choir and an periodic additional instrumentalists.
 Duets, Trios, and the occasional Barbershop Quartet make appearances as well.

-We highlight the various seasons of the church year in several ways: our annual Advent Wreath making the first Sunday in Advent; an Advent Afternoon music and variety hour in early December and two candlelight services Christmas Eve.
-A Christmas Youth Pageant is usually held the Sunday before Christmas.
+We highlight the various seasons of the church year in several ways: our annual Advent Wreath making the first Sunday in Advent; and candlelight services Christmas Eve.
+A Christmas Youth Pageant is often held the Sunday before Christmas.

 UPC is an active participant in the Annual Community Inter-faith Thanksgiving Service held the Monday of Thanksgiving week.